gvwilson/thirdbit/src/fiction/makers-return/index.md

 "It's friendly."

 "Like that thing in the swamp was friendly?"
-Captain Leung jerked his chin at the windscreen.
+Captain Leung jerked his chin at the windshield.
 "Speaking of which…"

 Sindy's heart sank again.